 - i.
 If qualified personnel are not available in the DR, Unigold may retain non-resident geologists and other contractors to staff the exploration programs. - ii.
 The Dominican Republic has laws requiring severance payments if employees are terminated.
-At March 31, 2022, the total liability is approximately CAD\$220,305 (December 31, 2021 \$178,326).
-This figure changes subject to fluctuating foreign exchange rates and the number of employees hired.
+As at July 7, 2022, the total liability is approximately CAD\$183,125 (December 31, 2021 \$178,326).
+This figure changes subject to fluctuating foreign exchange rates and the number of employees hired/terminated.
 As the likelihood of the terminations taking place is not determinable, the contingent payments have not been recorded in the Interim Financial Statements.